franck-mahieu/rpi-parking-doors/README.md

 - Clone this repository on your desktop
 - Edit the `.env` files to customize your configuration (relays, port, label, title) if needed
-- Launch this commands to install dependencies and build the application :
+- Launch these commands to install dependencies and build the application :

 ```
 npm install && npm run build